mjknj18/School-District-Test-Score-Analysis/README.md

 3. What is the combined total budget of all the schools in the district?
 4. What is the average math test score of all the students in the district?
 5. What is the average reading test score of all the students in the district?
-6. What percentage of all students have a passing math test score (70 or above)?
+6. What percentage of all students in the district have a passing math test score (70 or above)?
-7. What percentage of all students have a passing reading test score (70 or above)?
+7. What percentage of all students in the district have a passing reading test score (70 or above)?
-8. What is the overall percentage of students passing the math and reading tests?
+8. What is the overall percentage of students in the district passing the math and reading tests?

 ### School Summary